 |

-Practical reasons for a fenced yard and sensible fencing options if you are a renter or have a small breed - and the shocking truth on INVISIBLE fences.
+Practical reasons for a fenced yard and sensible fencing options if you are a renter or have a small breed, plus the shocking truth on ELECTRIC or INVISIBLE fences.

 The worn out excuses of "I live on a dead end road" and "my dog never leaves the yard" don't work.
 In over 50 years as a dog breeder and fancier I've heard every excuse in the book about why the buyer of a dog doesn't need a fence.
-None of them work for me.
-In fact this is one of my litmus tests for a responsible owner or breeder.
+In fact, fencing is one of my litmus tests for a responsible owner.

-In many areas, tall fences are the norm in subdivisions but if you run into planning restrictions, can't afford a fence, or if you are renting, there are options and alternative fencing methods.
+Fences are the norm in subdivisions but if you run into fencing restrictions, can't afford a fence, or if you are renting, there are options and alternative fencing methods.

 With a large dog a suitable pen can be made from welded rod livestock panels.
 They are rigid fencing that will stand without too many posts, can be erected in minutes, and are easy to move.
-They are available at most feed stores such as Farm and Fleet or Tractor Supply.
+They are available at most feed stores, Tractor Supply, or online.

 I do not recommend dog parks.
 The idea of all the dogs playing with their friends sounds lovely, in reality it is not a great thing.
-Dogs, even little ones, are animals.
-They will fight, they are possessive, and they play rough.
+Dogs play rough, they are possessive, and they will fight.
 A small dog may be accidentally injured by a large dog.
-Your dog is just that, YOUR DOG.
-He doesn't need to be friends with the entire neighborhood.
+Your dog doesn't need to be friends with the entire neighborhood.
 His exercise and recreation should be with you.
 Leash walking is good for your dog and probably even better for you!

 SSI Advertising ~ Disclaimer ~ Mission ~ Privacy